Hi,

 From India, Mumbai

-1. "Hi' may be acceptable between the members on CiteHR, otherwise always use a FORMAL SALUTATION
+1. "Hi" may be acceptable between the members on CiteHR; otherwise, always use a FORMAL SALUTATION.

 2. Being HR - to me is incomprehensible.
-You could be an HR Manager, HR Officer, Director HR, and if your intention is the HR department/function the sentence structure would be totally different
+You could be an HR Manager, HR Officer, Director HR, and if your intention is the HR department/function, the sentence structure would be totally different.

-7. Do also check the spelling of their
+7. Do also check the spelling of "their."

 I hope I am not suggesting too much, that you start working on developing your English language skills.
+Be of good cheer, always needed of HR personnel.

-Warmest wishes
+Warmest wishes,

 Arif ur Rehman